UT Physicians Neurology Clinic

 - Multiple sclerosis

-- Demyelinating diseases including neuromyelitis optica, transverse myelitis, and optic neuritis
+- Autoimmune or demyelinating diseases including neuromyelitis optica, transverse myelitis, optic neuritis, antibody-mediated autoimmune encephalitis, leukodystrophies, vasculitis, and others

 Evaluation and Treatment